Skip to main content

 • Has been engaged in business in a management-level capacity for at least 5 years.

-Under current law, the commission, at its discretion, may delegate only certain licensing duties described under the 'Limited Gaming Act of 1991' (gaming act) to the division.
+Under current law, the Colorado limited gaming control commission (commission), at its discretion, may delegate only certain licensing duties described under the 'Limited Gaming Act of 1991' (gaming act) to the division of gaming (division).
 The bill allows the commission to delegate to the division licensing duties that appear elsewhere in the gaming act.

 The bill authorizes investigators of the division and their supervisors to inspect, examine, investigate, hold, or impound any premises in the state where an investigator or supervisor suspects that unlicensed gaming or unlicensed sports betting is conducted.